Michael Longley

+Michael George Longley CBE (27 July 1939 – 22 January 2025) was a Northern Irish poet.
+In his later years Longley observed: "It's a mystery where poems come from.
+If I knew where poems came from I would go there ...
+When I write a poem I am moving into unknown territory and hoping to be surprised by some kind of redemptive eloquence to cast light into dark corners".
+Following his death, the President of Ireland, Michael D. Higgins, called Longley "a peerless poet".

 Life and career

-One of twin boys, Michael Longley was born in Belfast, Northern Ireland, to English parents, Longley was educated at the Royal Belfast Academical Institution, and subsequently read Classics at Trinity College, Dublin, where he edited Icarus.
-He was the Ireland Professor of Poetry from 2007 to 2010, a cross-border academic post set up in 1998, previously held by John Montague, Nuala Ní Dhomhnaill, and Paul Durcan.
+The elder of twin boys, Michael Longley was born in Belfast, Northern Ireland, to parents Richard and Connie (née Longworth) from London; he had an elder sister, Wendy.
+Longley was educated at RBAI and subsequently read Classics at Trinity College Dublin, where he edited Icarus.
+He was the Ireland Professor of Poetry from 2007 to 2010, a cross-border academic post set up in 1998, previously held by John Montague, Nuala Ní Dhomhnaill and Paul Durcan.
 He was succeeded in 2010 by Harry Clifton.
-North American editions of Longley's work are published by Wake Forest University Press.
+After teaching for several years in Dublin, London and Belfast, he was a director of the Arts Council of Northern Ireland 1970 to 1991.
+He was part of the Belfast Group of poets that included Seamus Heaney with whom he became close friends, Derek Mahon and Paul Muldoon.